 Applicants for Nursing and Dental Hygiene must submit all documentation required for application prior to December 15 to be considered for admission.
+Applicants for the LPN to RN Program must submit all documentation by November 1

 Applicants for Dental Assisting, Dental Business Assisting, Emergency Medical Services - Paramedic Studies, Surgical Technology, and Respiratory Therapy must submit all documentation required for application prior to March 1 to be considered for admission.